-While it’s probably prudent to keep ones anti-oxidant defenses up via the ingestion of key nutrients, it’s unclear what, if any benefits would be had via oral ingestion in terms of the course or severity of disease with Covid-19.
-IV administration of several key compounds may prove to be highly valuable however in greatly reducing the damage caused by oxidative stress, cytokine storm, and sepsis.
+Both nutrition and targeted supplementation will benefit those with covid by both reduction of risk factors for serious complications and death as well as directly support immunity.
+While it’s prudent to keep ones anti-oxidant defenses up via the ingestion of key nutrients, it’s unclear what benefits would be had via oral ingestion in terms of the course or severity of disease with Covid-19, but studies do indicate vitamin D status for example is strongly correlated to the severity of Covid.
+IV administration of several key compounds may prove to be highly valuable however in greatly reducing the damage caused by oxidative stress, cytokine storm, and sepsis and related pathology.
 Current recs based on available data would be an IV containing:

-NAC is for elevating glutathione as glutathione is essential for immunity and combating various viruses.
-I will attempt to add further details on all that, but for now, I just wanted to get this info out.
-Below – via Dr. Jimmy Gutman – a short discussion on the value of glutathione (GSH) as it applies viral infection and literature list supplied, as well as routes of increasing GSH, such as using whey protein, is worth a read.
-It should be noted that some studies did not find benefits from the Vitamin C, Thiamine, Hydrocortisone therapy v (6), but I strongly suspect synergism to exist with the addition of NAC and glutathione and another study found benefits of the Vitamin C, Thiamine, Hydrocortisone combination on another known complication of Covid-19, severe pneumonia (7).
+Below – via Dr. Jimmy Gutman – a short discussion on the value of glutathione (GSH) as it applies viral infection and literature list supplied, as well as routes of increasing GSH, such as using whey protein, is worth a read, as whey may more effective for raising GSH than NAC.
+It should be noted that some studies did not find benefits from the Vitamin C, Thiamine, Hydrocortisone therapy (7), but I strongly suspect synergism to exist with the addition of NAC and glutathione and another study found benefits of the Vitamin C, Thiamine, Hydrocortisone combination on another known complication of Covid-19, severe pneumonia (8).
 Finally, it should also be noted the Chinese government recommends the use of IV vitamin C for covid-19 infections, but has used much higher doses than the studies I have cited, “…from 50 to 200 milligrams per kilogram body weight per day to as much as 200 mg/kg/day” or 4,000 to 16,000 mg for an adult.

 Oral Ingestion Of Key Supplements?

-As mentioned previously, whether oral ingestion of those and other compounds will assist in reducing severity, and potential for complications, if one is exposed to Covid-19 is unclear, but whey protein (as glutathione enhancer), and or NAC, vitamin C, and apo-lactoferrin, may be of value as general immune enhancement specific to viral infections.
-IV route is essential however if it’s as serious as sepsis, cytokine, storm, and ARDS, and must be employed – concomitant with Corticosteroids and other medications (e.g. antibiotics, vasopressors, etc.) as directed by medical professional – as early as possible.
-As far as other drugs and nutrients to consider, the Life Extension protocol for Covid-19 is worth a read HERE.
+As mentioned previously, whether oral ingestion of those and other compounds will assist in reducing severity, and potential for complications, if one is exposed to Covid-19 is unclear, but supporting host immunity with key nutrients is clearly warranted in my view.
+Whey protein (as glutathione and immune enhancer), and or NAC, vitamin C, and apo-lactoferrin, zinc, magnesium, and vitamin D, may be of value as general immune enhancement specific to viral infections.
+That would be the minimum list of supplements to consider, and there’s additional supplements and other compounds to consider as well.
+It must be stressed that the IV route is essential however if it’s as serious as cytokine storm, and ARDS, and must be employed – concomitant with Corticosteroids and other medications (e.g. antibiotics, vasopressors, fluvoxamine, etc.) as directed by medical professional – as early as possible.
+As far as other drugs and nutrients to consider for oral ingestion as a preventive measure, the Life Extension protocol to Support Respiratory Immune Health is worth a read HERE.

 Over the past few weeks, I have received numerous questions about the coronavirus and whether raising glutathione can offer some protection.
 For the sake of time and efficiency I have written this message.
 My answer is that I believe there is an very important role for glutathione in this situation, but I do not have any direct studies to prove my point.
 Thus far, no clinical trials have been published looking directly at the role of glutathione in the treatment or prevention of coronavirus.